MarcoEterno/southparkcommons/README.md

 # List of some relevant projects
-Below a list of my most relevant projects.
+Below is a list of my most relevant projects.
 If you are interested, check the dedicated repositories:

 1) **[Large Concept Models](https://github.com/MarcoEterno/large-concept-model)**: Improving llm performance by using AlphaZero-like Monte Carlo tree search in the space of possible concepts with JEPA-type architectures.